 Aligning the LNG business case for ports, shipping operators, and LNG providers

-- LNG infrastructure within the ports: Learn how key players, as Brunsbüttel Ports GmbH and LNG in the Baltic Sea Ports, have assessed project feasibility and plans moving forward in developing LNG infrastructure
+- LNG infrastructure within the ports: Learn how key players have assessed project feasibility and plans moving forward in developing LNG infrastructure

-- Project funding: Hear from the European Commission TEN-T Executive Agency on how ports and ship operators can apply and benefit from available funding programmes
+- Project funding: Hear how ports and ship operators can apply and benefit from available funding programmes

-- Developments in North America: Hear from organisations as LNG America Initiative examining movements on the American front in meeting upcoming sulphur emission standards
+- Developments in North America: Hear from ship operators and suppliers examining movements on the American front in meeting upcoming sulphur emission standards

-- Best practices and safety considerations while using LNG as a marine fuel, hearing from organisations as the newly formed NGO Society for Gas as a Marine Fuel
+- Best practices and safety considerations while using LNG as a marine fuel

-- The developing fuel market: Discover how LNG fuel markets are developing across Europe, with presentations from Chive UK and Skangass AS
+- The developing global fuel market: Discover how LNG fuel markets are developing across Europe, North America and Asia

-- Bunkering technologies: Take in new developments on the bunkering front with sessions led by organisations as Argos Group
+- Bunkering technologies: Take in new developments on the bunkering front, from LNG bunkering barges to storage and fueling infrastructure

 Who Should Attend?

-LNG Bunkering Summit will bring together a full spectrum of organisations, from ports, to shipping operators, bunkering companies, oil and gas producers and solution providers.
-If you are involved in bunkering and marine fuels this event will provide you with an unparalleled scope of the LNG developments unfolding in the North and Baltic Seas.
+LNG Bunkering Summit will bring together a full spectrum of organisations, including ports, shipping operators, bunkering companies, oil and gas producers and solution providers.
+If you are involved in bunkering and marine fuels, this event will provide you with an unparalleled scope of the LNG developments unfolding in the North and Baltic Seas.